Education in Sweden: Primary school

+In 1842, the Swedish parliament enacted the first national school act for primary schooling.
+While it did not make schooling compulsory for children, it made it mandatory for parishes to establish at least one primary school (folkskola).
+These primary school provided a basic education, focusing on reading, writing, math and religious knowledge.
+During the latter half of the nineteenth century, an increasing number of children attended these schools, and by the turn of the century most children attended these schools.
+The amount and content of teaching remained varied, but with the national curriculum of 1919 (1919 års undervisningsplan) a stricter national framework was enacted.
+The folkskola remained the basis for the Swedish educational system until the introduction of the 9-year comprehensive school in 1962.

 The 1962 curriculum included two different study paths, vocational and preparatory; this was however abolished in the 1969 revision.
 In 1980 came another major revision increasing the emphasis on theoretical subjects.
 In 1994 the grading system was changed and in the latest revision from 2011 the grading system was changed yet again, this time also introducing grades from year 6.

 Secondary school

 In 1905 realskolan was introduced for students wanting to continue studying after folkskolan.
 It had varying length between three and six years.

 In 1968 gymnasieskolan was introduced with a similar structure to the current version.
 There were 22 different programmes, some of which were vocational and some preparatory.
 These programmes lasted between two and four years, something that was changed in 1991, making all programmes three years long.

 Preschool

 Preschool is offered to all children whose parents are working, studying, unemployed or on parental leave from the age of one.
 From the age of three, all children are eligible for at least three hours of preschool education every day for free.
 Fees for children being at preschool for more than three hours a day or under three years of age are based on family income and number of children.
 Prices range from free to a maximum of 1 425 SEK (€135 or US$150) per month as of July 2019 with exact rates set by the municipality.

 It is intended to free up parents to work, establishing a foundation for children going into comprehensive schooling and promote fundamental values such as the equal value of all people.
 This is achieved through pedagogical activities prepared by preschool teachers often involving things such as play, singing and drawing.
 The preschool teachers should incorporate multiple educational moments each day.